 For families who are not comfortable sending their child(ren) to class in-person, Remote Learning is an option.
 Remote Learning will include students being assigned a teacher(s) just as they would if they were attending school in person.
 However, instead of sitting in a classroom they would complete their work at home.
-Depending on the number of students signed up for Remote Learning, students may be grouped by grade level or class or by grade band (K-2, 3-5,
+Depending on the number of students signed up for Remote Learning, students may be grouped by grade level or class or by grade band (K-2, 3-5, 6-8, 9-12).

-6-8, 9-12).
 Although enrolled in a multi-age class, each student will be expected to work at their appropriate grade level.

 According to KSDE guidelines, Remote Learning students would be required to participate the same amount of time as their in-person classmates.
-Students and teachers would have daily interaction with one another and a documentation log would be required to be filled out and submitted to school personnel on a weekly basis.
-This documentation would include both parent and student signatures (may be an electronic signature).
+Students and teachers would have daily interaction with one another.
 Please note that this option is NOT the same as the Continuous Learning that took place this spring.
 Most likely students would be required to complete their work during the regular school day times.
 Rigor and relevance will meet the standards of the regular classroom setting.